 Our vision is to provide strong leadership within the medical profession, focused on continuous improvement in safety and reducing risk for both doctors and patients.

-The grants aim to provide funding to support research, leadership training and education projects designed to make a real difference to how medicine is practised – in particular, the systems and processes.
+The grants aim to provide funding to charities that support research, leadership training and education projects designed to make a real difference to how medicine is practised – in particular, the systems and processes.
 We believe this is key to creating sustainable changes, enhancing patient care and continuous medical improvement.

 How will you make an impact on the future of medical practice?

 The Avant Foundation Grants fund charities that are Deductible Gift Recipients (DGR).

 - Doctors’ health and wellbeing

 - Telehealth and virtual care

 - Understanding patient complaints

 - Prescribing, including drugs of dependence and e-prescribing